In addition to installing and configuring the development environment on your computer, you also need to configure your headset.

 Configure your headset for deployment and debugging

-Once you have completed the headset’s initial setup and joined an organization, you are ready to configure your hardware to allow you to deploy and debug your first Meta Quest app.
+Once you have completed the headset’s initial setup and joined a team, you are ready to configure your hardware to allow you to deploy and debug your first Meta Quest app.

 Before creating an app with your headset, you must enable developer mode.